-ADM.21.01 The agency's crime prevention function provides for the following:
+ADM.21.01 IF the agency performs a crime prevention function, the function provides for the following:

 - a.
 Targeting programs to address the public safety needs of the community; - b.
 Evaluating the effectiveness of crime prevention programs; - c.
 Assisting in organizing crime prevention groups in residential/business areas targeted for such activities; and - d.
 Maintaining liaison with interested community groups.